21CenturyTarzan/Pinksale_launchPad/README.md

 # This is hardhat project for Pinksale LaunchPad Contracts

-#npx hardhat compile
+# npx hardhat compile
  -- this will compile all smart contract file.
-#npx hardhat test
+# npx hardhat test
  -- this will run test script.

+# npx hardhat clean
+ -- this will clear artifacts directory

 # deploy
     npm run bsctest:deploy